 \section{Limitations of the method}

 In this section, we discuss when we can and cannot expect to achieve improved running times using the \smc method.
 The most important feature an algorithm needs to have is that it eventually encounters instances where small balanced separators can be computed efficiently.
 This is the case for algorithms that branch on graphs of bounded degree in their final stages, but other means of obtaining graphs with relatively small separators are conceivable.
-This might include cases where the treewidth of the graph is bounded by a fraction of the number of vertices, where the instance has a small backdoor set to bounded treewidth instances \cite{GaspersS13}, and graphs with small treewidth modulators \cite{KimLPRRSS13,FominLMS12}.
+This might include cases where the treewidth of the graph is bounded by a fraction of the number of vertices, where the instance has a small backdoor set \cite{GaspersS12} to bounded treewidth instances (as in \cite{GaspersS13} for incidence graphs of SAT formulae), and graphs with small treewidth modulators \cite{KimLPRRSS13,FominLMS12}.

 The first limitation of our method occurs when a non-separator based algorithm is already so fast that branching on separators does not add an advantage.
 For example, the current fastest algorithm for \textsc{Maximum Independent Set} on subcubic graphs has worst-case running time $O(1.0836^n)$, where $n$ is the number of vertices of the input graph \cite{XiaoN13}.
 Merely branching on all the vertices of the separator would take time $2^{n/6+o(n)}$ and $2^{1/6} \approx 1.1225 > 1.0836$.
 This full time will be required, e.g., if the computed separator happens to be an independent set, so that a decision for one vertex of the separator (put it in the independent set or not) does not have any direct implications for the other vertices in the separator.
 While this is a limitation of our method, it also motivates the study of balanced separators with additional properties.
 A small but relatively dense separator could be useful for \textsc{Maximum Independent Set} branching algorithms.